Last updated 27 March 2023

 The safety and well-being of our babies, mothers, families, doctors and staff is always our highest priority.

-- Our preference is for all patients to be vaccinated, however at this stage our sites will continue to provide a service to all patients regardless of their vaccination status
+Our preference is for all patients to be vaccinated, however we will continue to provide a service to all patients regardless of their vaccination status

 Partner / support person

 Our preference is for the partner / support person to be vaccinated, however all partners / support person will be allowed access to visit